MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/deploy-roaming-user-profiles.md

 Here's how to set up Roaming User Profiles on user accounts:

 1. In Active Directory Administration Center, navigate to the **Users** container (or OU) in the appropriate domain.
-2. Select all users to which you want to assign a roaming user profile, right-click the users and then click **Properties**.
+2. Select all users to which you want to assign a roaming user profile, right-click the users and then select **Properties**.
 3. In the **Profile** section, select the **Profile path:** checkbox and then enter the path to the file share where you want to store the user’s roaming user profile, followed by `%username%` (which is automatically replaced with the user name the first time the user signs in).
 For example:

     `\\fs1.corp.contoso.com\User Profiles$\%username%`

     To specify a mandatory roaming user profile, specify the path to the NTuser.man file that you created previously, for example, `fs1.corp.contoso.comUser Profiles$default`.
 For more information, see [Create mandatory user profiles](https://technet.microsoft.com/itpro/windows/manage/mandatory-user-profile).
-4. Click **OK**.
+4. Select **OK**.

 >[!NOTE]
 >By default, deployment of all Windows® Runtime-based (Windows Store) apps is allowed when using Roaming User Profiles.
 However, when using a special profile, apps are not deployed by default.
 Special profiles are user profiles where changes are discarded after the user signs out: